City of Regina Homepage

 Fats, Oils & Grease (FOG)

 Pouring fats, oils and grease down a sink, toilet or shower can cause blockages in your homes sewer system, resulting in sewer backups and costly repairs.
+The following items can now be disposed of in your Green Cart!

 What are fats, oils and grease?